JustAppSec

 • Limit workflow creation/editing permissions to fully trusted users only.

-• Run n8n in a hardened environment with restricted OS privileges and network access to reduce blast radius.
+• Run n8n in a hardened environment with restricted OS privileges and network access.